Farisham Ismail: Club career

 Farisham made his debut with the Kelantan senior team in 2004 before joining the Malacca based club, Telekom Melaka for 2006–07 season.
-After one season in Malacca he returned to Kelantan and always become the coach first eleven in every match.
-Farisham and several other defenders formed a persistent defender and tough beat ever since then.
-Although selected to represent the national team he often only be on the bench and difficult to get main eleven.
+After one season in Malacca he returned to Kelantan and became part of the first eleven in every match.
+Farisham and several other defenders formed a persistent defense and were tough to beat.
+Although selected to represent the national team he was often only on the bench and it was difficult for him to be part of the main eleven.

 In December 2006, Farisham signed with the Malacca based club, Telekom Malaysia for 2006–07 season and help the team finish at 7th in the league.

 On 11 July 2016, Farisham joined Penang on a loan deal until the end of 2016 season.
 The request was made by Penang FA Chief Executive Officer Bojan Hodak, who is a former head coach of the Kelantan.
 Farisham made his debut on 16 July 2016 in the league match against T–Team as a 76th-minute substitute for defender Rafiuddin Rodin.
 Penang won that match 3–4.
 He made 8 appearances with Penang during that season.